ciwchris/ciwchris_pelican.github.com/content/2013-02-25-mocking-with-moq.markdown

 **Recursive:** Set the default value of a mock to return a mocked object, `DefaultValue = DefaultValue.Mock`, instead of the object's default value, this only works if  the object is mockable.
 Then use `Mock.Get()` to retrieve the actual mock which can then be used like any other mocked object

-{% include_code lang:csharp Recursive mock
+{% inline_code lang:csharp Recursive mock
 var mockAddressFormatterFactory =
 	new Mock<IAddressFormatterFactory>
 		{DefaultValue = DefaultValue.Mock};